Academic-ID/sapienAI/README.md

 | `CUSTOM_PROMPT`        | A custom prompt to be used in conversation generation.                                                                        | string                                   | `null`                      |
 | `ADVANCED_EXTRACTION`  | Extract text from files using the GPT4o vision capabilities (expensive but highest quality text extraction).                  | `true` or `false`                        | `false`                     |
 | `MAX_WORKERS`          | Number of files that can be processed in parallel.                                                                            | number                                   | `3`                         |

+### Serving Behind a Unique URL (e.g. a Reverse Proxy)

+To host the service behind a reverse proxy or otherwise through a custom domain name, you will need to update the following variables: `FRONTEND_URL`, `BACKEND_URL`, `NUXT_PUBLIC_API_BASE`, and `NUXT_PUBLIC_WS_BASE`.
+Unfortunately, Microsoft login will not work when served on a unique URL, as the redirect address will not match what is registered in the EntraID portal.
+Make sure other components, such as storage, are also defined correctly with the correct URLs.

 ---